Own-Data-Privateer/hoardy-mail/README.md

   imaparms fetch "${common_mda[@]}" --folder INBOX --any-seen --newer-than 7
   ```

-- Fetch all messages from `INBOX` folder that were delivered from the beginning of today (by server time):
+- Fetch all messages from `INBOX` folder that were delivered from the beginning of today (by server time), without changing any flags:
   ```
   imaparms fetch "${common_mda[@]}" --folder INBOX --any-seen --newer-than 0
   ```